rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/kubernetes-architecture.md

 ---

-## 🔄 3.
-How These Components Work Together
+## 🔄 How do these components work together?

 1. You submit a deployment via `kubectl`.
 2. The **API Server** receives the request.